 uses drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body in order to kill cancer cells.
-The side effects come from the fact that it destroys normal cells as well as cancer cells.
 Chemotherapy may be given either alone or along with

 radiation therapy.
 When given alone, it is given in a higher dose designed to kill off cancer cells.
 When given along with radiation therapy, it is delivered at a lower dose and is designed to make the cancer more sensitive to the radiation.

 Chemotherapy may be used: Before surgery—to shrink the tumor and decrease the amount of tissue that needs to be removedAfter surgery—to kill any remaining cancer cells and decrease the risk of returnTo help relieve symptoms of metastatic cancer and extend survival time